The WWF is run at a local level by the following offices...

 The EPO also holds the European Commission accountable to its position as an international leader to set the example for sustainable fishing practices worldwide.
 We provide evidence-based recommendations and strategic vision to help the EU achieve this position, and build relationships with external stakeholders to leverage the EU’s influence to improve international fisheries governance.

-As part of the EU IUU Fishing Coalition, WWF EPO broadens its work to combat illegal fishing and improve transparency in the fisheries sector by ensuring the effective and harmonised implementation of the EU IUU Regulation and by encouraging the EU to effectively support global policy changes via its influence as a major flag and market State.
+As part of the EU IUU Fishing Coalition, the EPO broadens its work to combat illegal fishing and improve transparency in the fisheries sector by ensuring the effective and harmonised implementation of the EU IUU Regulation and by encouraging the EU to effectively support global policy changes via its influence as a major flag and market State.
 It also promotes increased and effective collaboration between the EU and other major seafood market States, regional fisheries bodies and national authorities.

 Reports